NUSH-Astro/.github/README.md

-# .github
+# Astro 2022

-Astro 2022 Profile
+The NUS High School Astronomy Club, for the year of 2022.